meltano/sdk/docs/stream_maps.md

     of the hash's hex digest.
   - This is defined by the SDK internally with native python:
     `hashlib.md5(<input>.encode("utf-8")).hexdigest()`.
+- `datetime` - This is the datetime module object from the Python standard library.
+You can access datetime.datetime, datetime.timedelta, etc.

 #### Built-in Variable Names